visgl/react-map-gl/docs/get-started/get-started.md

 ## Using with a mapbox-gl Fork

-Install react-map-gl along with your choice of fork along with react-map-gl, for example:
+Install your choice of fork along with react-map-gl, for example:

 ```bash
 npm i react-map-gl maplibre-gl